ImperialCollegeLondon/safedata_validator/docs/developers/package_development.md

 ```

 It is important to note that a test upload should **always** be done before the package
 is uploaded to PyPi.
-You should perform a test upload when the `release` branch is
+You should perform a test upload when the `release` branch
-created.
-You should also perform another test upload whenever significant changes are
-made to the `release` branch.
+otherwise ready to merge to `main`.
+If the `release` branch changes after this point,
+use `poetry version prerelease` to increment the version and run another test upload to
+confirm that the final version can be uploaded cleanly.

 ## Documentation